 - (1) Availability of funding

 - (2) Balance/distribution of funds

 - a.
 Geographically

 - b.
-By type of institutions

-- c.
 By type of partners

 - d.
 By research areas

 - e.
 By project types

 - (3) Duplication of other projects funded or considered for funding by NOAA/federal agencies

 - (4) Program priorities and policy factors

 - (5) Applicant s prior award performance

 - (6) Partnerships with/Participation of targeted groups

 - 4. Start Dates

-March 1, 2005 or later should be used as the proposed start date on proposals, unless otherwise directed by the LCR Program Manager.
+March 1, 2006 or later should be used as the proposed start date on proposals, unless otherwise directed by the CLS Program Manager.